azaan-mahmood/opto-sim/README.md

-## opto-sim: Quantum Optical Simulator for BB84 Protocol (Physical Abstraction Layer)
+## opto-sim: A Physics-Based Optical Simulation Framework for QKD Systems

-This is an early-stage simulator for exploring the **BB84 quantum key distribution (QKD)** protocol at the **physical abstraction layer**, using optical components modeled with mathematical accuracy based on real-world research (within computational and practical limits). .
+opto-sim is a modular Python simulation engine for modeling real-world optical components in quantum key distribution (QKD) systems — particularly the BB84 protocol.
+It focuses on numerical simulation, Stokes vector polarization modeling, and physically accurate component behavior (phase modulators, lasers, APDs, fiber, etc.).
+⚙️ Built as a backend simulation framework, not a GUI — with emphasis on modular design, physics fidelity, and scientific interpretability.
+This aligns with R&D workflows in tools like HFSS, Lumerical, or SIwave.

 **Work in Progress**
-This project is in active development and not yet production-ready.
-However, it serves as a showcase of my interest in quantum technologies and my focus on modeling real-world optical phenomena in Python.
+This project is under active development and not production-ready, but reflects:

+-  A strong interest in engineering simulation
+-  Hands-on application of numerical methods to physical systems
+-  A backend-first approach suitable for scripting, automation, and scientific use

 ## Project Overview